pomdtr/tweety/README.md

-# Popcorn
+# Wesh

-An pop-up terminal for your browser.
+A shell for your browser.

 ![screenshot](./static/screenshot.png)